joshholla/neuro_noodle/PRESENTATION.md

 Next we call `_dataloader`, and obtain data loaders both for training data and validation data.

-Finally we call `fit()` from train, to train our model.
+Finally we call `fit()` from `train.py`, to train our model.

 ### [utils.py](https://github.com/joshholla/neuro_noodle/blob/master/utils.py)
 After importing the required files, we have the `_dataloader` function, that loads the dataset using Pytorch's Dataloader, and splits our data into a 90-10 split of training and validation data. `_augment` wasn't implemented.
 I planned on using some transforms on the images to give me more data to play with, but in the end elected not to for this iteration.

 There is a function called `get_image()` which is meant to be able to obtain the original image.
-However I commented it out since we do not want the data set images appearing in public.
+However, I commented it out since we do not want the data set images appearing in public.

 Finally, we also have functions that write or pull the session state to disk.
-If comet loggin is enabled via the command line, the model state and optimizer state will be pushed to the experiment's asset tab as well.
+If comet logging is enabled via the command line, the model state and optimizer state will be pushed to the experiment's asset tab as well.

 ### [train.py](https://github.com/joshholla/neuro_noodle/blob/master/train.py)
 The main contribution of this file, is to train our neural network.